levkk/rwf/README.md

 Since Rum uses Postgres to store jobs, the job queue is durable (does not lose jobs) and saves the results of all job runs to a table, which will come in handy when inevitably some job does something you didn't expect.

+### Spawning multiple workers

+You can spawn as many workers as you think is reasonable for your application.
+Concurrency is controlled via Postgres, so a particular job shouldn't run on more than one worker at a time.

+### Queue guarantees

+The Rum job queue has at-least once execution guarantee.
+This means the queue will attempt to run all jobs at least one time.
+Since we are using Postgres, jobs do not get lost.
+That being said, there is no guarantee of a job running more than once, so make sure to write jobs that are idempotent by design - if a job runs more than once, the end result is the same.

 ## Configuration

 Configuring Rum apps can be done via environment variables or a TOML configuration file.